LAS VEGAS ANESTHESIA ERROR LAWYERS

 - Keeping the patient under anesthesia for too long

-- Not keeping the patient under anesthesia long enough or not giving enough anesthesia (this can cause the patient to be awake, feel pain and not be able to move or talk)
+- Not keeping the patient under anesthesia long enough or not giving enough anesthesia, causing the patient to wake up, feel pain, or not be able to move or talk

 - Not recognizing complications when they occur